CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 If the PCs can help calm the animal, the scholar will tell them of a relatively close way into the sewers.
 They themselves are too afraid to try the sewers - there are stories of monsters living down there and he suspects the sewes are also how the undead got into the city undetected.

+He knows there are records of the extensive and labyrinthian sewer system at the great library, perhaps the PCs could find them there?

-### Thug and City Watch Battle
+### Undead and City Watch Battle
-Even in the end-times, the city watch and local crime lords are vying for supremacy.
-They're currently engaged in a deadly battle and are blocking several streets with their fighting.

-Even if uninvolved, the PCs getting too close might put them in danger of stray projectiles or wildly swung weapons.

-Helping either side will cost time, but free up the way and earn the PCs new allies.
+A dozen guardsmen are stuck in battle with several dozen undead.
+Most are [zombies](bestiary/../../../../bestiary/undead/zombie.md), but some are [bloated shamblers](../../../bestiary/undead/bloated-shambler.md).

+If the PCs help, they'll be stuck in the battle, as well.
+If won, the guardsmen will patch up everyones wounds and continue their search for survivors to escort to the bastion.

+They offer the PCs a some of their medical supplies, as thanks for their help.

 ### The Doom-Sayer
 A madman is raving in the streets.
 Despite his loud screaming, the undead seem to pay him no heed.
 A collaborator?
 Perhaps even the undead prefer to pretend he wasn't there.
 He's running around, babbling, hollering and howling and may scream promises of doom at the PCs.